SamHGA/HP-EliteBook-2570p-OpenCore-EFI/README.md

    | `Port Options` > `USB Port` |
    | `Port Options` > `Express Card Slot` |
    | `Port Options` > `eSATA Port`|

-   But now, with that out of the way:

 ## **Hardware**

-If you have **ANY** different hardware than what's listed in the hardware table below, make sure to change Kexts, SSDTs, Drivers, DeviceProperties and config.plist patches accordingly, see: **"What if I'm not familiar with the files in the EFI?"**
+   - If you have **ANY** different hardware than what's listed in the hardware table below, make sure to change Kexts, SSDTs, Drivers, DeviceProperties and config.plist patches accordingly, see: **"What if I'm not familiar with the files in the EFI?"**

-If you don't know what hardware you have, you probably shouldn't even be here, but see: **"What if I don't know what hardware I have?"**
+   - If you don't know what hardware you have, you probably shouldn't even be here, but see: **"What if I don't know what hardware I have?"**

 | Hardware | Model |
 | --- | -------------------|